argoproj/argo-events/api/event-source.md

 SubscriptionID is ID of subscription.
 Required if you use existing subscription.
-The default value will be auto generated hash based on this eventsource setting, so the subscription might be recreated every time you update the setting, which has a possiblity of event loss.
+The default value will be auto generated hash based on this eventsource setting, so the subscription might be recreated every time you update the setting, which has a possibility of event loss.

 </p>